 “It’s the compassion and the understanding of the people in this building.
 You feel it when you walk in, and that’s what I appreciate.
 We want to get involved with the ambassador group,” Nan said.

-The Raising Your Grandchildren program is offered in both English and Spanish and offered at no cost to participants.
+The Raising Your Grandchildren program is one of our many Parent Education Programs and is offered in both English and Spanish and offered at no cost to participants.
 English classes are offered three times a year, and Spanish classes are offered when there is enough interest.